 Summer projects vary by year, but may include:

-- Providing on-farm workshops on topics like English as a Second Language, Chemical Safety on Farms, or Emergency Planning
+- Providing on-farm workshops including English as a Second Language, Chemical Safety, and Emergency Planning

 - Examining farmworker perspectives on labor issues

-- Canvassing immigration concerns and developing educational materials
+- Canvassing immigration concerns and developing relevant extension materials

 Day-to-day work of interns will likely include: